derrickburns/generalized-kmeans-clustering/README.md

 You may provide alternative seeding algorithms using the lower level interface as shown in ```KMeans.train```.

-### Other Differences with Spark K-Means Clusterer
+### Other Differences with Spark MLLIB 1.2 K-Means Clusterer

 There are several other differences with this clusterer and the Spark K-Means clusterer.